ramuvalapala/test/README.md

 # test
-test repository for git command demonistration for learining git
+test repository for git command demonistration for learining git for local repository